About Me

 Bubble Tree Convergence of Shrinking Ricci Solitons

 Currently, a full classification of shrinking solitons is unknown.
-In low dimensions (n=2,3) we know that they are either (quotients of) spheres or cylinders, or Euclidean space [Hamilton (1995), Perelman (2002, 2003), Ni-Wallach (2008), Cao-Chen-Zhou (2008), Naber (2010)].
-More recently, smooth 4-dimensional Kähler shrinkers have been classified [Bamler-Cifarelli-Conlon-Deruelle (2022)].
-However, recent compactness theorems indicate blow-ups in dimensions n ≥ 4 can yield shrinkers that are singular themselves [Haslhofer-Müller (2011, 2015), Bamler (2020)] which poses another issue to classification.
+In low dimensions (n=2,3) we know that they are either (quotients of) spheres or cylinders, or Euclidean space.
+More recently, smooth 4-dimensional Kähler shrinkers have been classified.
+However, recent compactness theorems indicate blow-ups in dimensions n ≥ 4 can yield shrinkers that are singular themselves which poses another issue to classification.
 In a paper with Reto Buzano, I investigated this singularity formation, provided the singular set consists of isolated cone points.
 This involved applying bubble tree analysis to the space of shrinkers with locally bounded energy by performing successive blow-ups around each singular point.
 This allowed for the proof of an energy identity which, through the Chern-Gauss-Bonnet theorem, shows that any topology lost due to the singularity formation can be recovered by blowing up around the singular points.
 The bubble tree analysis also yields a local diffeomorphism finiteness theorem, which acts as a qualitative classification theorem.
+I have also studied how the formation of orbifold points influences the spectrum of the operator associated to the stability of Ricci shrinkers, in particular that it is lower and upper semi-continuous in an appropriate sense.
+The techniques used to prove this also led (under a technical condition) to showing an asymptotically conical shrinker is unstable if its asymptotic cone is unstable and an inequality quantifying this.

 Stability of Manifolds Under Ricci Flow

 A different way to view Ricci flow is a dynamical system acting on the space of Riemannian metrics.
 This then leads to the question of dynamical stability: do perturbations of a fixed point flow back to a fixed point?
 For Ricci flow, the fixed points (modulo scaling and diffeomorphisms) are Ricci solitons, which can be viewed as generalizations of Einstein manifolds.
-This is well understood in the compact case [Haslhofer-Müller (2014), Kröncke (2015,2020), in large part due to the existence of a good variational theory for the so called shrinker/expander entropies and the lambda functional [Perelman (2002), Feldman-Ilmanen-Ni (2005)].
+This is well understood in the compact case, in large part due to the existence of a good variational theory for the so called shrinker/expander entropies and the lambda functional.
 This then leads to Łojasiewicz-Simon inequalities, which are powerful tools in proving dynamical stability.
 This is much harder in the non-compact case due to a lack of well-defined and finite functionals.
-However, some modifications have been shown to be reasonably well-behaved for certain Ricci-flat ALE manifolds [Deruelle-Ozuch (2020,2021)] and asymptotically hyperbolic manifolds [Dahl-Kröncke-McCormick (2023)].
+However, some modifications have been shown to be reasonably well-behaved for certain Ricci-flat ALE manifolds and asymptotically hyperbolic manifolds.
 In the latter setting, Klaus Kröncke and I have proved, via a Łojasiewicz-Simon inequality, dynamical stability of Poincaré-Einstien manifolds (asymptotically hyperbolic Einstein manifolds).
 This is determined by whether or not the original metric is a local maximum of the entropy.
 This hinged on proving good Fredholm properties of the stability operator in this setting, which could potentially break down if the manifold in non-compact.
 Klaus and I also proved stability is equivalent to local positive mass and volume comparison properites.

 Publications

 Here is a list of my preprints and published papers.
-You can click on a paper to see the abstract and links to access the arχiv and journal versions.
+You can click on a paper to see the abstract, links to access the arχiv and journal versions, and occasionally some extra comments.

 We prove dynamical stability and instability theorems for Poincaré-Einstein metrics under the Ricci flow.
 Our key tool is a variant of the expander entropy for asymptotically hyperbolic manifolds, which Dahl, McCormick and the first author established in a recent article.
 It allows us to characterize stability and instability in terms of a local positive mass theorem and in terms of volume comparison for nearby metrics.